Macula-Systems-LLC/purview-automation/purview-import.md

 > `--file <FILE>`
 >
-> The csv file that contains the data to import
+> The csv file that contains the governance domain data to import

+> ⚡ `--owner-only` ⚡
+>
+> ⚡ Only add owners to the governance domain owner role, not to all roles for the governance domain ⚡

 > `--dry-run false`
 >